 Why has Facebook done this?

 For a social media company that has made the ‘thumbs up’ button a globally recognised symbol of online approval and popularity, hiding ‘like counts’ is a contradictive strategy.
-Their goal is to encourage users to focus on the quality of what they say and making meaningful connects, not just the number of people who like or react to their post.
+Their goal is to encourage users to focus on the quality of what they say and make meaningful connections, not just the number of people who like or react to their posts.

 Mia Garlick, policy director at Facebook Australia, said the company consulted mental health experts and anti-bullying groups over the change.